licoffe/POE-sniper/README.md

 If you did not receive item updates in a while, then this is most likely an error due to your current filter setup.
 Feel free to contact me on Reddit or Discord if it happens.

 #### Program freeze
 Make sure not to use filters which are too broad (ie. (any Gem) or (any Map)).
-A filter matching too many items is not useful, will greatly increase parsing time, consume additional memory and slowdown the entire program.
+A filter matching too many items is not useful, will greatly increase parsing time, consume additional memory and slow down the entire program.

 ### Contact

-You can contact me on Reddit or Discord, same account.
+You can contact me on reddit or Discord, same account.